 Taking Care of Your Needs—Including Savings

 Along with the regular, revolving needs mentioned earlier, there’s another important financial need we haven’t touched on: savings.
 It’s critical to build up an emergency fund to carry you if you should lose your job or encounter an unexpected expense or three, and if you look forward to retirement, you likely need to build up an appreciable nest egg while you’re still working.
+You can start saving for retirement today with an online IRA from SoFi invest.
+You’ll get access to a broad range of investment options, member services, and our robust suite of planning and investment tools.

 One common piece of financial advice is the 50/30/20 rule, which was actually originally popularized by Senator Elizabeth Warren and her daughter, Amelia Warren Tyagi, in their 2005 book All Your Worth: The Ultimate Lifetime Money Plan.
 In short, they recommended allocating 50% of your budget for needs, 30% for wants, and stashing the remaining 20% into savings.